How to write an effective usability testing script (templates + examples)

 Try to keep questions about their experience as open-ended as you can.
 The objective here is to gauge their level of understanding in general.
 E.g. “We have a tool called “troubleshooting”, what do you think this would do?”

 Remind the users that you’re interested in testing the software, not them.
 They’re not being judged on their abilities.
 If you can clearly reaffirm this, you may put some anxious testers at ease and help combat cognitive biases like social desirability.

 Finally, you want to double-check that they’ve given their consent.
 You have a legal and moral obligation to ensure they’ve consented to this study, and that they understand fully what the study entails.

 Step 3: Scripting the usability tasks

 This is the stage where the testing actually begins.
 There are countless variables that can make the test go better or worse, and a lot of this depends on your usability method.
 If you're using heuristic evaluation, for instance, your script may look a little different.
 This section is a general outline for how to write well-scripted usability tasks.

 - Stick to eight tasks at maximum.
 This might not seem like much, but even an eight-task test is going to give you valuable insights about your product.
 If you have more hypotheses to test—you definitely should, by the way—then test them in the next round of usability tests.

 - Your tasks should reflect realistic user goals.
 You’re not aiming to test the most niche use of your product, nor finding ways to break the program.
 That’s the job of a QA.

-- Don’t tell them the path to take.
+- Don’t interrupt users, or tell them the path to take.
 Instead, tell them where you want them to arrive, and see if they can achieve it without your guidance.

 Let’s use the example of a language app that matches native speakers with people learning their language: